spress/spress.yosymfony.com/docs/2.0/getting-started/index.md

 # Browse to localhost:4000
 ```

-With `new:site` command you create a new site using Spresso theme.
+With `new:site` command Spress creates a new site using Spresso theme.
 Next,
 you can build your site with `site:build` command.
 You'll get the result at
 `build` folder.

-The `--server` option launches a *built-in* server which lets you see your site from `localhost:4000`.
+The `--server` option launches a *built-in* server which lets you see your site at `http://localhost:4000`.
 `--watch` option tells Spress to watch your files for changes.

-### Themes
+### Themes {#themes}

 Spresso is the theme base of Spress.
-See the [Add-ons](/add-ons) page for getting more themes and plugins.
+See the [Add-ons](/add-ons) page for more themes and plugins.